komputarist/reactnd-project-myreads-starter/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Credits

+I got help from a tutorial made by James Priest here since I am still new to react https://james-priest.github.io/reactnd-project-myreads/
+So I added Localization to the Logic because I am familiar with the concept.

+Thanks to formatjs the authors of react-intl